Skip to main content

 Overview

-Meaningful inclusion and empowerment of young people requires removing barriers to their participation in HIV-related decision-making spaces and processes
+Meaningful inclusion and empowerment of young people as well as their access to the HIV and other services they need to protect themselves requires removing barriers to their participation in HIV-related decision-making spaces and processes.

 Source: Laws and Policies Analytics